-1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
+1. The total amount of program income that will have been received before the start of the nex ιt program year and that has not yet been reprogrammed 0 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
-3. The amount of surplus funds from urban renewal settlements 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 5.
-The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
-The amount of urgent need activities 0 1.
-The amount of urgent need activities 0 2.
+0 3.
+The amount of surplus funds from urban renewal settlements 0 4.
+The amount of any grant funds returned to the line of credit for which the planned use has n ot been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements The amount of urgent need activities 0 2.
+The actimated percentage of CDDC funds that will be used for activities that 2.
 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate · 0.00%
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Specify the years covered that include this Annual Action Plan.
+80.00%

-HOME Investment Partnership Program (HOME) Reference 24 CFR 91.220(I)(2)
+HOME Investment Partnership Program (HOME)Reference 24 CFR 91.220(I)(2)